 Arneson Gem Azalea flowers

 This stunning, compact evergreen shrub is bathed in clusters of beautiful orange blooms followed by yellow-green emerging foliage; an excellent choice to mass in groupings as a focal point of the garden; must have rich acidic soil

 Arneson Gem Azalea is bathed in stunning clusters of lightly-scented orange trumpet-shaped flowers with white throats at the ends of the branches in mid spring, which emerge from distinctive crimson flower buds before the leaves.
-It has green foliage which emerges chartreuse in spring.
+It has green deciduous foliage which emerges chartreuse in spring.
 The glossy narrow leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Arneson Gem Azalea is an open multi-stemmed deciduous shrub with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.